Our Jacobins: a Smorgasbord of News

 And they have.

-And so if they see an existential elected threat that the people have elected through the Electoral College, or maybe in 2024 through the popular vote, if they see that threat on the horizon, then they will use all of their institutional control and the media to outfund him, to change the voting laws, to make sure that Election Day voting does not really exist.
+And so if they see an existential elected threat that the people have elected through the Electoral College, or maybe in 2024 through the popular vote, if they see that threat on the horizon, then they will use all of their institutional control in the media to outfund him, to change the voting laws, to make sure that Election Day voting does not really exist.

 And in the long term, they will try to get rid of the Electoral College or pack the court or get rid of the...